juh2600/git-cheatsheet/10-stage-commit.md

     git commit -m "describe git commands"

-To commit all staged changes with a long message (will open $EDITOR; you can leave multiline messages there):
+To commit all staged changes with a long message (will open `$EDITOR`; you can leave multiline messages there):

     git commit